meteor/meteor/docs/source/packages/accounts-2fa.md

 </button>;
 ```

-<h3 id="disabling-2fa">Disabling 2FA</h3>

-To disable 2FA for a user use this method:

-{% apibox "Accounts.disableUser2fa" "module":"accounts-base" %}

-To call this function the user must be already logged in.

-<h3 id="integrating-auth-package">How to integrate an Authentication Package with accounts-2fa</h3>
+<h2 id="integrating-auth-package">How to integrate an Authentication Package with accounts-2fa</h2>

 To integrate this package with any other existing Login method, it's necessary following two steps: